leomarameo7/PLGA/README.md

-# Repository sortee_rep
+# Repository for the PLGA research project

 <!-- TODO: Add a repository description -->

-This is the repository that I am using to try understand how to use GitHub.
+This is the repository where you can find the R code, data and results about the paper entitled: Microbial plankton uptake enhances the degradation of a biodegradable microplastic (PLGA)

 # License